-Based on their evaluation and the review criteria, the GRC recommends approval or denial of each application.
-Their recommendations are forwarded to Minnesota Historical Society Executive Council for final action.
-You will be notified of their decision by the Grants Office.
+Pre-applications are reviewed by Minnesota Historical Society staff.
+Constructive feedback will be provided to the applicant in order to improve the final application.
+Based on evaluation of final applications and the review criteria, grants are recommended for approval or denial and their recommendations are forwarded to Minnesota Historical Society Executive Council for final action.
+You will be notified of their decision by the

+Grant Office.
 In some cases, special conditions may be required on approved projects; the conditions will be outlined in your grant agreement.